floraaubry/QontrolPanel/.github/BUILDING.md

 ### Compiling the project

-Open QtCreator, open project, and load QuickSoundSwitcher CMakeLists.txt.
+Open QtCreator, open project, and load QontrolPanel CMakeLists.txt.
 In the kit configuration, you can just leave it to default and click on configure project.

 ![image](../.assets/qt_kit.png)